 Growth Expectations for Amaryllis Belladonna

 The Jersey lily can reach between two and three feet tall.
 Its spread will be a similar size to its height, around two to three feet wide.
-The plant grows fairly slowly and may take five to 10 years to reach its maximum height.
+The plant grows reasonably slowly and may take five to 10 years to reach its maximum height.

 How to Grow Amaryllis Belladonna

-What Are the Best Locations to Plant Amaryllis?
+Best Locations to Plant

 Some of the best gardens for Amaryllis belladonna include patios, gravel gardens, and flower beds.

-What Are the Best Times of Year to Plant Amaryllis Belladonna?
+Best Times of Year to Plant

 Try to plant your belladonna bulbs toward the end of winter.
 This will give the plant plenty of time to prepare for its blooming season in late summer.